-As of December 31, 2014 and 2013, the Organization received donated legal services in the amount of \$344,067 and \$457,235 respectively, which is reflected in program services expense.
+As of December 31, 2015 and 2014, the Organization received donated legal services in the amount of \$841,114 and \$344,067 respectively, which is reflected in program services expense.

-Additionally, the Organization received 15,000 and 18,000 hours of volunteer time during the year ended December 31, 2014 and 2013, respectively, to assist with its various programs.
+Additionally, the Organization received approximately 15,000 hours of volunteer time during the years ended December 31, 2015 and 2014, respectively, to assist with its various programs.
 These hours are not recorded in the consolidated financial statements because they are not for specific professional services and are not readily quantifiable.